feifeibear/LLMSpeculativeSampling/README.md

 The speculative sampling is proposed by Google and Deepmind independently.
 So I implement two slightly different versions of speculative sampling: [Google's](https://arxiv.org/abs/2211.17192) and [Deepmind's](https://arxiv.org/abs/2302.01318).

+## Update Logs

+2023.09.19 Add KVCache Optimization to the Google's version.

+2023.08.16 First release, implement the paper's algorithm.

 ## Usage
 In the sample, I use [bloomz-7b1](https://huggingface.co/bigscience/bloomz-7b1/tree/main) as the target model, [bloom-560m](https://huggingface.co/bigscience/bloom-560m/tree/main) as the approximation model.